 If your level of care needs keeps going up, such as help with basic personal needs like grooming and toileting, “even the assisted living portion may be a little bit of a stretch,” Hashmi says.
 If so, he says, nursing home type of care may be more appropriate.

-“A senior living community may or may not have that level of care,” Hashmi says.
+“A senior living community may or may not have that level of care,” Hashmi adds.
 “So they may at that point ask you to transition.
 However, what they may have is a memory unit.
 It’s a super-specialized assisted living facility.
-You’re still getting assistance, but you’re getting assistance with things like safety; making sure you’re not wandering.”
+You’re still getting assistance, but you’re getting assistance with things like safety, making sure you’re not wandering.”

 Depending on their scope, some senior living providers offer increasing levels of care in a single location.
-Senior living communities can be sprawling properties complete with shuttle transportation.
 For instance, Avitabile says, a married couple might have one member still in independent housing who can visit their spouse in the skilled nursing facility on the same campus.

 Independent Living Costs

 Cost of senior independent living includes the residence itself along with services and amenities, such as dining programs, cleaning, home and grounds maintenance, laundry, fitness centers, game rooms, movie theaters, educational and cultural offerings and transportation to community activities.

 Independent living costs are about 30% to 50% less than assisted living costs in a given area.
 Monthly costs range from $1,800 (Missouri) to $4,014 (Delaware), according to calculations from AssistedLiving.org, based on Genworth Financial’s reported assisted living costs for 2021.
 (Genworth is an insurance company that focuses on financial issues of aging, such as long-term care insurance.)

 Cost of senior living communities in general varies by residence type — independent living, group home, assisted living, memory care — as well as their scope, care levels and housing costs in the surrounding area.

 More from U.S. News